apollo13/ansible-role-borgbackup/README.md

  * Client & server configuration, whereas each client gets their own repository.
  * Support for automatically creating repositories on borgbase.com.
- * Backups happens as unprivileged user.
+ * Backups happen as unprivileged user.
  * Automatic configuration of `known_hosts` so even initial connections are a success.
  * Initialization of the repository on the clients.
  * Optional `append-only` mode as well as management configuration for admin access.